 C# requires that local variables be (as determined by the compiler) “definitely assigned” before they are read.
 Additionally, an assignment results in a value.
 Therefore, C# allows two assignments within the same statement, as demonstrated in Listing 1.15.

 The result of the assignment, of course, is that you can then refer to the value using the variable identifier.
-Therefore, when you use the variable miracleMax within the Console.WriteLine(miracleMax) statement, the program displays “Have fun storming the castle!”, the value of miracleMax, on the console.
-Changing the value of miracleMax and executing the same Console.WriteLine(miracleMax) statement causes the new miracleMax value, “It would take a miracle.”, to be displayed.
+Therefore, when you use the variable miracleMax within the Console.WriteLine(miracleMax) statement, the program displays “Have fun storming the castle!”—the value of miracleMax—on the console.
+Changing the value of miracleMax and executing the same Console.WriteLine(miracleMax) statement displays the new miracleMax value, “It would take a miracle.”